SSE RETAIL MANAGEMENT

 This pair of opposites is about how we prefer to organise our life and work.
 We all need and use both, but we tend to have a preference.

 You should now have all four letter of preference that make up your four letter profile, for example ”INTP” or ”ENFJ”.
 Are you not clear about your preference for one or several of the four?
-That’s perfectly OK, we will explore further and provide you with further readings in the workshop.
+That’s perfectly OK.

 Questions & Answers

 Here are a few links and resources around questions we often get:

 - How frequent is my type?
 What is the distribution between the preferences?